michaelpj/termsandtruthconditions/_posts/2015-08-22-review_of_doing_good_better.md

 *seemed* wonderful, but ended up as anything but.
 As you read, it's easy to think that this is going to be a success story.
 The impassioned founder, the innovative idea, the heavyweight backing: it all sounds good.
-Until MacAskill points out the fundamental problem: it doesn'twork.
+Until MacAskill points out the fundamental problem: it doesn't work.
 And you can't tell that without testing it.
 The message throughout is clear: while your intuitions may be a guide to the right choice when you have all the facs, they can't tell you those facts themselves, so there's no substitute for doing your research and running